spencertipping/tau/doc/pi0-gc-impl.md

   f=(c=(b e) a=(i))       |   f=(a=(b) c=(d e))
 ```

-If we define an _optimal heap_ as one in which only large, multiply-referenced quantities have references, then case-3 implies that **every heap has an optimal representation.**
+If we define an _optimal heap_ as one in which only _ρ_-large, multiply-referenced quantities have references, then case-3 implies that **every heap has an optimal representation.**

 The algorithm to optimize a heap is actually pretty simple.
 We start with the root set and inline everything, creating a reference only when we've already written an object: